This article is reviewed regularly (on a monthly basis) by Wego’s editorial team to ensure that the content is up to date & accurate.

 What about testing at the airport?

 At present, there is no COVID screening required at US airports.
-You will need to get a COVID-19 viral test before travelling and show your negative result to the airline before you board your flight.
+You will need to get a COVID-19 viral test before travelling and show your negative result to the airline before you boarding only if you’re flying from certain countries or airports.

-Children under the age of 2 are exempted from submitting a negative PCR test result.
+Children under the age of 2 are exempted from submitting a negative PCR test result, even if they are coming from China, Macau, Hong Kong or any of the specified airports.